TRID for Construction Loans

 - How to complete the “In 5 years” disclosure for short-term construction loans

-- When to include the “60 days prior to consummation” disclosure; and
+- When to include the “60 days prior to consummation” disclosure

 Jack Holzknecht is the CEO of Compliance Resource, LLC.
-He has been delivering the word on lending compliance for 39 years.
-In 34 years as a trainer over 125,000 bankers (and many examiners) have participated in Jack’s live seminars and webinars.
+He has been delivering the word on lending compliance for 41 years.
+In 36 years as a trainer over 130,000 bankers (and many examiners) have participated in Jack’s live seminars and webinars.
 Jack’s career began in 1976 as a federal bank examiner.
 He later headed the product and education divisions of a regional consulting company.
 There he developed loan and deposit form systems and software.
 He also developed and presented training programs to bankers in 43 states.
-Jack has been an instructor at compliance schools presented by a number of state bankers associations.
-As a contractor he developed and delivered compliance training for the FDIC for ten years.
+Jack has been an instructor at compliance schools presented by several state bankers associations.
+As a contractor, he developed and delivered compliance training for the FDIC for ten years.
 He is a Certified Regulatory Compliance Manager and a member of the National Speakers Association.

 Institute of Certified Bankers: Visit http://www.icbmembers.org/login.aspx for instructions regarding self-reporting.
 Estimated credits: 2.5 CE Credits